-- Complying with the National Services Regulations 2011 and the National Quality Standards. - Ensuring that children are supervised at all times - Ensuring the potential for accidents and injury to children is reduced. - Consider the design and arrangement of children's environments to support active supervision. - Using supervision skills to reduce or prevent injury or incident to children and adults - Evaluating supervisory practices - Ensuring safety for children when participating in excursions (see excursion policy)
+- Complying with the National Services Regulations 2011 and the National Law (165) and meet the benchmarks of the National Quality Standards. - Ensuring that children are supervised at all times - Ensuring the potential for accidents and injury to children is reduced. - Consider the design and arrangement of children's environments to support active supervision. - Using supervision skills to reduce or prevent injury or incident to children and adults - Evaluating supervisory practices - Ensuring safety for children when participating in excursions (see excursion policy)